A Room with a View (1985 film): Filming

-The film was made on a budget of $3 million that included investment by Cinecom in the U.S, and from Goldcrest Films, the National Film Finance Corporation, and Curzon Film Distributors in Great Britain.
 A Room with a View was shot extensively on location in Florence, where Merchant Ivory had the Piazza della Signoria cleared for filming.
 Pensione Quisisana served as the Pensione Bertolini, also Villa di Maiano in some interiors.
 From its decoration of the walls they asked a painter to do a series of decorative artworks called grotesques that were used for titles between sections of the film, like chapter headings, following chapter titles in Forster's novel.

 Other scenes were filmed in London and around the town of Sevenoaks in Kent where they borrowed the Kent family estate of film critic John Pym for their country scenes.
 Lucy's engagement party was filmed in the grounds of Emmetts Garden.
-Foxwold House near Chiddingstone was used for the Honeychurch house and an artificial pond was built in the forest of the property to use as the Sacred Lake.
+Foxwold House near Chiddingstone was used for the Honeychurch house and an artificial pond was built in the forest of the property to use as the "Sacred Lake".
 Two years later, the Great Storm of 1987 would tear through the area and destroy the gardens and almost 80 acres of the surrounding forest.
 In London, the Linley Sambourne House in South Kensington was used for Cecil's house and the Estonian Legation on Queensway was used for the boarding house where the Miss Alans live.
 In all, A Room with a View was shot in ten weeks: four in Italy and six in England.

-The film includes a notable scene of full frontal male nudity in which George, Freddy, and Mr. Beebe go skinnydipping in a pond.
+The film includes a notable scene of full frontal male nudity in which George, Freddy, and Mr. Beebe swim nude in the Sacred Lake.

 Reception

 Critical reception

-The film received positive reviews from critics, holding a 100% rating on Rotten Tomatoes based on 35 reviews, with a weighted average of 8.40/10.
-The site's consensus reads: "The hard edges of E.M Forster’s novel may be sanded off, but what we get with A Room with a View is an eminently entertaining comedy with an intellectual approach to love".
+The film received positive reviews from critics, holding a 100% rating on Rotten Tomatoes based on 37 reviews, with a weighted average of 8.40/10.
+The site's consensus reads: "The hard edges of E. M Forster's novel may be sanded off, but what we get with A Room with a View is an eminently entertaining comedy with an intellectual approach to love".
 According to Metacritic, which sampled the opinions of 21 critics and calculated a score of 83 out of 100, the film received "universal acclaim".
 Roger Ebert gave the film four out of four stars, writing: "It is an intellectual film, but intellectual about emotions: It encourages us to think about how we feel, instead of simply acting on our feelings."
-A Room With a View appeared on 61 critics' ten-best lists in 1986, making it one of the most acclaimed films of the year.
-The February 2020 issue of New York Magazine lists A Room with a View as among "The Best Movies That Lost Best Picture at the Oscars."
+In a survey of 100 US newspaper critics' ten-best lists for 1986, A Room With a View appeared on 61, more than any film but Hannah and Her Sisters.